Front Crawl Timing and Coordination

 These various timing and coordination cycles bring varying degrees of mistakes, the most common being an attempt to kick too fast.

-The required speed of the leg kick and therefore the timing cycle required for the stroke depends on the distance that is to be swum.
+The required speed of front crawl leg kick and therefore the timing cycle required for the stroke depends on the distance that is to be swum.
 A long distance swim requires the leg kick to counter balance the arm action, so the two beat cycle is best used.
 The short sprint requires a faster leg kick so the six beat cycle is needed so that the legs can provide more propulsion.

 It is easy to kick with a fast leg kick and unknowingly allow the arm action to also speed up.
 This results in a loss of arm technique and overall body shape leading to a poor and inefficient swimming stroke.